MatinAfzal/MatinAfzal/README.md

-Hello!
+Hi!
-I am Matin, a <strong>programmer and software engineer</strong>.
+I'm Matin, a <strong>programmer and software engineer</strong>.

 My interest is in computer software/hardware.
 I spend most of my time programming, researching, and learning in related fields.